HEALTHCARE COST & UTILIZATION PROJECT

 • How can I pay for databases purchased through the HCUP Central Distributor Online Reporting System?

-The online system accepts credit card purchases, ACH and direct payment methods (wire transfer, purchase order).
+The online system accepts credit cards issued by US banks, ACH and direct payment methods (e.g., wire transfer, purchase order).
+Please see the HCUP Central Distributor User Guide for further details.

 • My organization requires a W-9, how do I get one?